anakic/Jot/README.md

 #### Avalonia UI

-For [Avalonia UI](https://avaloniaui.net/) it is similar to WPF except that the screen information is available from the Window class instead of being static.
+For [Avalonia UI](https://avaloniaui.net/) it is similar to WPF with some diferences:
+- The screen information is available from the Window class instead of being static.
+- Closing the app while being minimized would open the app next time also minimized if we don't check for that during window load.
+- When the app is minimized it reports a negative position instead of the position it would have if not minimized, so we need to check for negative position values during window load to prevent setting the window out of reach.

 ``` C#
 // in the Program.cs